willf/kmenno.org/teachings/the_word_and_our_words.md

 Let's start this way.

 I would like everyone to close their eyes.
 I want you to imagine a green field in early spring, with wild flowers in it.
 Ok?
 Now, I am going to say a word in just a little bit.
 Keep imagining that field.
 The word is "rabbit."
 I'm going to say another word in just a little bit.
-Keep imagining the filed.
+Keep imagining the field.
 The word is "fox."

 Ok, you can open your eyes.
 Tell me what you saw.